-Lorraine is primarily a French province, yet with some German influence via its Moselle part and the adjoining Alsace which has a distinctly Germanic tone to this day.
+Lorraine in France is mainly French in culture but with some German influence via its Moselle part and the adjoining Alsace has a distinctly Germanic tone to this day.

-Lorraine Cafe may have been considered a good name for a German-style restaurant in Montreal given its dual French and German associations.
+Lorraine Cafe may have been considered a good name for a German-style restaurant in Montreal given the dual French and German associations.
 Also, there is a town called Lorraine in Quebec – I was there only two days ago in fact, attending a wedding.

 Andrew and Sarah married in Canada in about 1866.
 The family was Catholic and I mention this simply because I had thought initially the Krausmanns might be old Mennonite stock.
 That part of Ontario was settled to a large degree by Mennonites of different orders, they came as early as the late 1700s.
 The Mennonite churches are connected to Anabaptism and the Reformation, so had the Krausmanns been old stock I’d expect them to be Protestant.
 But Andrew and his wife came to Ontario in the third part of the 19th century.

 The family expanded hotel-keeping to Toronto and owned Krausmann Hotel at King and Church Streets – the location is now an empty lot as the building was taken down in 1970.

 Most of Andrew and Sarah’s children followed them in the hospitality business.
 There were five boys.
 One, Albert, died in 1915 at only 33.
 Andrew died the same year.
 John, who had developed the family’s expansion in Toronto, founded Kraussman’s Restaurant in Montreal in 1901, but not in Phillips Square, it was on 80 St. James Street, or Rue St-Jacques, the official name.
 This was in the old financial and historic quarter of Montreal.
 As will appear, the cuisine was German and appropriately, John specialized in imported German and Austrian beer.
 The amusing post card (pre-WW I, probably) shown below includes top international brands of the era.